 - Gizdich Ranch (Watsonville)

-- Sundown Cinema: Our favorite free outdoor cinema has a few screenings left for the fall season, including a showing of Ghostbusters (1984) at the Jerry Garcia Amphitheater on October 20.
+Our favorite free outdoor cinema has one screening left for the fall season.
+Catch a sing-along version of The Nightmare Before Christmas at Jerry Garcia Amphitheater on October 18th.

-10. Go on a date at these romantic city spots recommended by San Franciscans
+11. Go on a cozy fall date at these romantic spots recommended by San Franciscans

-As we start coming out of our quarantine bubbles post-vaccination, some of us might be trying to get back into the dating scene.
-Whether you decided to take another crack at Tinder or just want a lovely evening in the city, we’re here to help!
+Whether you decide to take another crack at Tinder or just want a lovely evening in the city, we’re here to help!
 Lucky for you, our followers know plenty of beautiful outdoor spots to check out.
 Here are their responses to our Instagram poll asking for the most romantic places in the city.
 Learn more about each spot here.

 Did you know dozens of amazing free concerts happen multiple days a week at the Bandshell?
 The Bandshell, which is 120 years old, added new lighting, a state-of-the-art sound system, and a new stage during the pandemic.
 The lineup is seriously impressive, with everything from singer/songwriters to R&B.

-The Golden Mile in Golden Gate Park has been a summer favorite, and luckily, dates have been extended until February 2024.
-You can find public art, a beautiful flower piano, a beer garden, and more along the car-free street.
+The Golden Mile in Golden Gate Park has been a summer favorite, especially the new beer garden turned cocktail bar.
+The Whale’s Tail will stay open in the fall, with musical events scheduled throughout September.
 The street is perfect for enjoying a sunny fall day or going for a weekend walk.

 A steaming bowl of ramen is perhaps the most comforting and filling food we can think of!
 San Francisco, with its plethora of delicious and authentic Asian food, is one of the best places to enjoy this amazing dish.
 We decided to see where San Franciscans get their ramen fix, so we polled our Instagram followers for recommendations.